HEADWEAR AUSTRALIA - TERMS AND CONDITIONS OF TRADE Page 1 of 2

-7.5 The Supplier reserves the right to repair, replace or refund faulty Goods.
+7.5 The Supplier reserves the right to repair, replace or refund faulty goods or charge restocking fees.

 The Supplier will require a deposit of fifty percent (50%) from the Customer and the Supplier is under no obligation to undertake any work as requested by the Customer until the deposit is received by the Supplier in full and when all details pertaining to contract are finalised.
 In the event of default as to payment owing to the Supplier on the part of the Customer, the Supplier shall be entitled to forfeit the deposit and claim for the balance owing on the order and for any other loss suffered by the Supplier by way of any remedy available to it as provided in these terms and conditions or at law or in equity generally.

 8.2 Balance of Payment

 Unless otherwise agreed in writing by the Supplier, the Customer must, before delivery or when collecting the finished Goods, pay the Supplier the total balance set out on the invoice.
 When payment is made by cheque then the Customer shall allow the Supplier time to clear the funds before assuming the right to the Goods.

 8.3 Urgent Orders